Live 10.3 Devotionals (for Sunday 9/10) – Wednesday

 Faith Verse

-Question of the Day: How can we have a purified heart that honors God?
+Question of the Day: Who can we go to for help when we have a disagreement?

 Read about It